Ashokrawal/Cloud-Technology-for-Business/README.md

    -Send a notification to: Create a new topic, to receive email/SMS notifications.
    -Add a name for the SNS topic.
    -Add an email address to receive the alert notifications.
-   -Click on Create Topic and click on next
+   -Click on Create Topic and click on next.

    ![image](https://github.com/Ashokrawal/Cloud-Technology-for-Business/assets/169262551/aa77fa9c-c8b0-42ab-bca1-56aa0157905f)

                        Fig 5: Configuring notification alert in CloudWatch

 8. In the "Add name and description" page, provide a name for the alarm. (e.g., "High CPU Utilization Alarm") and add a description (optional).
 9. Review the alarm configuration and click on Create alarm.
 10. Confirm the SNS subscription which is received in the configured Email.

 ![image](https://github.com/Ashokrawal/Cloud-Technology-for-Business/assets/169262551/3cf22272-3ad8-4720-a284-531cb17492d1)

                           Fig 6: CloudWatch Dashboard with configured Alarm

 **Step 6: Validating the CloudWatch alert notifications**

 1. Open your terminal.
 Connecting to your instances install the stress tool (stress tool is utilized to simulate CPU load on an EC2 instance to validate monitoring setups like CloudWatch alarms) sudo yum install -y stress.
 2. After installing the stress tool, to simulate the CPU usage run the following command.
 Stress --cpu 4--timeout 300  (Example to stress 4 CPUs for 5 minutes (300 seconds)).
 3. Verify the CloudWatch dashboard.
-Email alert notification should be received for the mentioned email when CPU usage is more than 50%
+Email alert notification should be received for the mentioned email when CPU usage is more than 50%.

 ![image](https://github.com/Ashokrawal/Cloud-Technology-for-Business/assets/169262551/e3e715de-3529-42c0-93ed-b333cd928740)

                          Fig 7: CloudWatch Dashboard after simulating the CPU usage

 ![image](https://github.com/Ashokrawal/Cloud-Technology-for-Business/assets/169262551/28a4bfec-ea50-49ce-8751-be109a9e65d3)

                          Fig 8: SNS Alarm notification when EC2 CPU utilization is more than set threshold

 We have now deployed a simple cloud infrastructure using EC2 and CloudWatch.When the CPU utilization exceeds the specified threshold in the EC2, CloudWatch will trigger the alarm and send a notification via SNS to the specified E-mail recipient.
 This approach helps ensure you can quickly respond to high CPU usage alerts and maintain the performance of your EC2 instances.